Shuttle/Shuttle.Core.Data/README.md

 The `Shuttle.Core.Data` package provides a thin abstraction over ADO.NET by making use of the `DbProviderFactories` (see `Shuttle.Core.Data.SqlClient` for .Net Core Provider Factory adapter).
 Even though it provides object/relational mapping mechanisms it is in no way an ORM.

+## Registration

+You can register the relevant dependencies using `ComponentRegistryExtensions.RegisterDataAccess(IComponentRegistry)`.

 # IDatabaseContextFactory

 As per usual, in order to access a database, we need a database connection.
 A database connection is represented by a `IDatabaseContext` instance that may be obtained by using an instance of an `IDatabaseContextFactory` implementation.